Kinesiology (Performance Psychology) - Bachelor of Science in Kinesiology

 4

-Courses used for PSY minor cannot also be used for credit as electives.
+Courses used for PSYC minor cannot also be used for credit as electives.

 A Suggested Plan of Study for Students